Commands

 Log all queries/commands and their output to

 filename.
 Defaults to append mode.
 Use-oto overwrite any existing file content.
-To disable this, see thenoteecommand. -
+To disable, see the/noteecommand. -

 Use